Remember Fonzie from Happy Days?

-When I meet with clients, whether it’s a self-contained 90-minute session or a full 2-hour consultation with prior research, we get a lot accomplished!
-Lots of questions are answered, information is exchanged, and fun is had by all!
-In the end, clients have enough information to decide whether or not to proceed with further design services, a remodel or an ADU.
+When I meet with clients for a full 2-hour consultation, we get a lot accomplished!
+Lots of these questions are answered, information is exchanged, and fun is had by all!
+In the end, clients have enough information to decide how they want to proceed with their project and the advantages and disadvantages of each route.

 You may not have enough information to make a decision even after all your late night online reading of the Land Use and Building Code.
 It’s a good way to fall asleep at night but in the end, you need to know how these rules apply to you.
-Having a backyard cottage, or Detached Accessory Dwelling Unit, constructed in your backyard essentially makes you, the homeowner, a developer, and there is a lot to learn.
+Having a backyard cottage, or Detached Accessory Dwelling Unit, constructed in your backyard essentially makes you, the homeowner, a developer, and maybe even a landlord.
+There is a lot to learn!

-In this case, you will need to move ahead with a Feasibility Study.
-We dive deeper into the details to see if, not only can your project can be built, but built the way you want.
-This gives you documented information for potential contractors to give you an estimate (bids will come when a full plan set is completed), to get funding from a bank and to start a conversation with stakeholders (your spouse).
+Where you can build and how big you can build.
+With these drawings, you have documented information and drawings for potential contractors to give you an estimate (bids will come when a full plan set is completed), to get funding from a bank and to start a conversation with stakeholders.

-Once we study your lot we can see where certain items may incur additional costs; such as steep slopes, difficult construction access or maybe your lot will require a survey be done.
-Just because that fence has been there 20 years does not necessarily mean it was built on the property line.
-Or maybe, god forbid, there is a ‘tree of unusual size’, possibly making it significant, near where you want to build.
+Once we study your lot we can see certain items that may incur additional costs; such as steep slopes, difficult construction access or existing utility upgrades.
+And just because that fence has been there 20 years does not necessarily mean it was built on the property line and therefore a survey may need to be done.
+Or maybe, you have a ‘tree of unusual size’, possibly making it a significant tree, near where you want to build.
 The City of Seattle has lots to say about significant trees and what can be done to them, near them and around them.
 Even if that tree is on the neighbors’ property and not yours.
-Crazy.
-I know.